u2i/nine_one_one/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+# Changelog

+1.0.0 Migrate to Pager Duty Events API V2, which makes this version backwards incompatible.

+0.3.0 Allow to have multiple configurations for notifications

+0.2.0 Add the ability to customize slack username and channel

+0.1.0 Initial version of the gem implementing Slack and Pager Duty services

 ## Contributing